-Role Title Position in the Organisation Data Protection Officer Data Management Officer Information Asset Owner (IAO) SET member from each function responsible for data management within their respective function.
+Role Title Position in the Organisation Data Protection Officer Data and Governance Manager Information Asset Owner (IAO) SET member from each function responsible for data management within their respective function.
 Also to be the liaison point for the Data Protection Officer.
 Data User All those that handle data.
-All individuals have a responsibility to ensure the integrity of the data they use.
+All individuals have a responsibility to protect the data they use.